New York State Soil and Water Conservation Committee (NYS SWCC)

 - Plans and specifications, including personal services to conduct individual farm level agricultural nonpoint source abatement and control plans

 - Other direct expenses related to planning and implementation (e.g. funding for cultural resource impact determinations for ground disturbing BMPs)

 GrantWatch ID#: 179489

-The earliest contract start date would be 8/21/2018 and the latest end date would be 5/31/2023.
+For planning projects, the standard term will be three years.
+The standard term for implementation projects will be three full construction seasons plus three months for project administration and completion of the final report.
+The earliest contract start date would be 10/01/2019 and the latest end date would be 06/30/2025.
 These dates may be subject to change.
 The project sponsor may request a different term, if necessary.
 Funding of proposals that extend over more than one State fiscal year will be subject to the reappropriation of funds.